-For some small businesses, this is really difficult while for others it's a breeze.
-But whether you're one of those solo entrepreneurs with a glovebox full of receipts that haven't even been entered yet or a small business person who has a bookkeeper on your payroll, you have to get this step done before you can do anything else.
+The difficulty of getting your books in order will depend on how organized you've been throughout the year.
+But whether you're one of those solo entrepreneurs with a glovebox full of receipts or an owner with a bookkeeper on payroll, you have to get this step done before you can do anything else.
 So get the help you need and get on with it.
-Hire a bookkeeper and/or accountant if you need to.
-Here's some advice for finding a good accountant.
+Hire a bookkeeper or an accountant if necessary.

 The next step on your small business year-end checklist is to figure out where your business is now.
 There are three areas you need to examine:

 Examine your financial documents and analyze ratios.
-First, you need to prepare (or have prepared for you) the standard three business financial documents that will be the basis of your decisions.
+First, you need to prepare (or have someone prepare for you) the standard three business financial documents that will be the basis of your decisions.

-The Balance Sheet is a summary of how your business is doing financially at a particular point in time.
-It shows all your business's assets, liabilities, and equity.
-This explanation of how a balance sheet works includes a balance sheet template that you can use if you like.
+The balance sheet is a summary of how your business's financial position at any point in time.
+It shows all your assets, liabilities, and equity.

 The cash flow statement reconciles your opening cash with your closing cash for a particular period, showing you where the money has gone.
 To prepare a simple cash flow statement for a particular time (such as the year just past), list and summarize your business's cash flow inflows and outflows for each of these three areas:

-This will show you the net increase or decrease in your business's cash flow over the period of time you're looking at and show you at a glance where the money went.
+This will show you the net increase or decrease in your business's cash over that period and highlight at a glance where the money went.

-Once you've examined your balance sheet, income statement and cash flow statement, dig a little deeper by checking your business's current ratio, total debt ratio, and profit margin.
-It won't take long with your balance sheet in front of you.
+Once you've examined your balance sheet, income statement, and cash flow statement, dig a little deeper by checking your business's current ratio, total debt ratio, and profit margin.
+This will give you a more focused picture of your financial health.